*Currently, we are not enrolling new students in this program.

 You’ll also customize your degree program by choosing an area of emphasis that focuses your studies on your personal creative and career goals.
 Emphasis choices are Acting, Cinematography, Directing, Editing + VFX, New Media, Producing, Sound, and Writing.

-Choose Your EmphasisThose pursuing a BFA in Cinema-Television will have the opportunity to specialize in any of the fields below.
+Choose Your EmphasisStudents pursuing a BFA in Cinema-Television choose one of 8 emphasis fields

 Program Learning Outcomes